-By this measure, Commonwealth Asia appears to be a corporate governance utopia.
-According to the RPT index, the regulation of RPTs in Commonwealth Asia's most important economies12 is stellar.13 In the latest RPT Index, Singapore ranked 1st, Hong Kong 3rd, Malaysia 5th, and India 20th out of 190 jurisdictions.14 The RPT Index scores for Commonwealth Asia's most important economies (i.e., Singapore: 9.3; Hong Kong: 9; Malaysia: 8.7; and, India: 7.8 out of 10)15 suggest that the regulation of RPTs in Commonwealth Asia is uniformly effective, superior to OECD high income
+economies is stellar.
+In the 2018 RPT Index, Singapore ranked 1st, Hong Kong and Malaysia 3rd (tied), and India 20th out of 190 jurisdictions.
+The RPT Index scores for Commonwealth Asia's most important economies (i.e., Singapore: 9.3; Hong Kong: 9.0; Malaysia: 9.0; and, India: 7.3 out of 10) suggest that the regulation of RPTs in Commonwealth Asia is uniformly effective, superior to OECD high income jurisdictions (which have an average score of 6.4), and markedly better than other Asian jurisdictions (which have an average score of 5.8).